 If the Tribe disputes the amount of any invoice submitted under this Subsection, the Tribe shall, within thirty (30) days of submission of the invoice, notify the Department and the State entity of the exact amount it disputes and the reason(s) for its disagreement with the amount invoiced.
-If the State entity, the Department and the Tribe have not resolved the dispute within twenty (20) days of being notified by the Tribe, then the State entity, the Department and the Tribe shall submit to the dispute resolution procedures set forth in Section 20, above.
-For purposes of this Section 33 and the resolution of any dispute hereunder, the Department is an interested party.
+If the State entity, the Department and the Tribe have not resolved the dispute within twenty (20) days of being notified by the Tribe, the State entity, the Department and the Tribe shall submit the dispute to binding arbitration, the cost of which shall be paid by the losing party, except attorney fees, which remain the responsibility of the respective parties.